buptlishantao/xbob.paper.tpami2013/README.rst

 -------------

-The following example consists of a simple script, that makes use of PLDA modeling on the Fisher's iris dataset.
-It performs the following
+The following example consists of a simple script, that makes use of Probabilistic Linear Discriminant Analysis (PLDA) modeling on the Fisher's iris dataset.
+It performs the following tasks:
-tasks:

   1. Train a PLDA model using the first two classes of the dataset
   2. Enroll a class-specific PLDA model for the third class of the dataset